anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * created-on: current date and time in yang:date-and-time format of RVR creation

+* idevid-issuer: issuer value from the pledge IDevID certificate

 * nonce: copied from the PVR

 * serial-number: product-serial-number of pledge.